tru0067/GTFO-VanillaReloaded/README.md

 ### Carbine

+*Carbine has been repeatedly buffed to the point where it simply outshines the majority of other similar weapons.
+We've toned down its damage to a much more reasonable level, but have also given it more ammo to compensate.*

+-   Damage: 2.38 -> 2.01
+-   Bullet cost: 1.4 -> 1.15

 ### DMR

 *The DMR is already a very well-rounded weapon, with stats that make it highly effective, coupled with its great match-up in to Shooters, this made it an exceptional choice in solo play.
 However, its low ammo made it suffer in team environments.
 We've given it a slight decrease to its bullet cost to make it slightly more efficient.*